t-data-h/trino-on-k8s/README.md

 The project depends on a number of environment variables for deploying the necessary configuration via a setup script.
 S3 Credentials are the primary varables that are required, with others having default values if not provided.
-The following table defines the list of variables used by the `./bin/setup.sh` script.
+The following table defines the list of variables used by the setup script.

 | Environment Variable |    Description   |  Default Setting |
 | -------------------- | -------------------------------| ---------------|